very-good-science/our-handbook/README.md

 * [here]() - by [group]()

 ## Contact us
-Please feel welcome to contact us if you'd like to any of the following:
+We would love :sparkling_heart: you to contact us if you'd like to any of the following:
 * Make suggestions for improvements
 * Talk about this project
 * Ask for help